AMR (for R)

-(To find out how to conduct AMR analysis, please continue reading here to get started.)
+(To find out how to conduct AMR data analysis, please continue reading here to get started.)

-After installing this package, R knows ~70,000 distinct microbial species and all ~550 antibiotic, antimycotic and antiviral drugs by name and code (including ATC, EARS-NET, LOINC and SNOMED CT), and knows all about valid R/SI and MIC values.
+After installing this package, R knows ~70,000 distinct microbial species and all ~550 antibiotic, antimycotic and antiviral drugs by name and code (including ATC, EARS-Net, PubChem, LOINC and SNOMED CT), and knows all about valid R/SI and MIC values.
 It supports any data format, including WHONET/EARS-Net data.

 The development of this package is part of, related to, or made possible by:

 This package can be used for:

 - Reference for the taxonomy of microorganisms, since the package contains all microbial (sub)species from the Catalogue of Life and List of Prokaryotic names with Standing in Nomenclature (manual)

 - Interpreting raw MIC and disk diffusion values, based on the latest CLSI or EUCAST guidelines (manual)

 - Retrieving antimicrobial drug names, doses and forms of administration from clinical health care records (manual)